-Recorded at photo shoots involving volunteer members of the public, the stories, habits and practices of how we use garments provide alternative views on fashion provision and expression.
+The craft of use is built on the research conducted through the Local Wisdom project, covering 5 years and over 400 stories of ‘use’.
+Interviews and photo shoots involving volunteer members of the public to have been used to capture the stories, habits and practices of how we use garments provide alternative views on fashion provision and expression.
 Unlike the vast majority of fashion messaging surrounding us, these use practices privilege everyday lived experience and typically need little money or materials to make them happen; but instead tap into an abundance of experience, ingenuity and freethinking.
 This challenges the fashion industry’s ever-increasing dependency on dwindling resources and explores solutions that promote process over purchase.

 The project has now evolved to engage an international network of partners in the UK, USA, Canada, Denmark, Australia and New Zealand.
 Each partner aims to amplify the ‘craft of use’ through new design processes, business models and approaches to user engagement with their clothes.